Quansight/Quansight-website/apps/labs/posts/python-abi-abi3t.md

     uint8_t ob_gc_bits;
     uint32_t ob_ref_local;     // local reference count
     Py_ssize_t ob_ref_shared;  // shared (atomic) reference count
+    PyTypeObject *ob_type;
 }
 ```

 You can see how the fields in the struct correspond to the two design decisions I introduced above: shared and local refcounts (`ob_ref_shared` and `ob_ref_local`), an "owning" thread ID to identify when objects are local (`ob_tid`), and a per-object lock (`ob_mutex`).

+Notice that ob_type is still here, but it moved: on the GIL-enabled build it sits at byte offset 8 on 64-bit builds, right after the reference count.
+On the free-threaded build it comes after all the new bookkeeping fields.
+An extension compiled against the old layout would look for the type pointer at offset 8 and read unrelated data in the `ob_flags`, `ob_mutex`, and `ob_gc_bits` fields.
+At best, this will lead to a crash.
+That is the essence of the ABI incompatibility introduced by the free-threaded build.

 `Py_INCREF` is correspondingly more complicated [on the free-threaded build](https://github.com/python/cpython/blob/6920036f287480f7d39d6a4005803aeac27aff3f/Include/refcount.h#L272-L284): for a thread-owned object the hot path is still a single non-atomic increment of `ob_ref_local`, but objects shared across threads fall back to an atomic update of `ob_ref_shared`.
 The details aren't essential — what matters is that a once-trivial integer increment now has to account for the new layout.